Blog

 Recordical

-Recordical is a coworking recording studio offering individuals fully-equipped recording studios, studio-in-a-suitcase equipment rentals, premium content, and a diverse audio community according to their website.
+Recordical is a coworking recording studio offering fully-equipped recording studios, studio-in-a-suitcase equipment rentals, premium content, and a diverse audio community.

 They designed their space and services based on the needs of hundreds of creators that they surveyed.
 As a result, they offer one of the most customer-centric recording spaces there is, complete with flexible pricing plans and mentorship to help aspiring creators achieve their goals.

 “The quest to find high-quality recording space, equipment, community, and resources as a creator is…overwhelming.
-And if the first steps are daunting, even the most determined person can forget their big “why.”
 Recordical is designed to be simple without sacrificing style or quality, giving content creators the tools they need to make audio magic.”

 Recordical

 At first glance, flexible recording studios and traditional coworking spaces may not seem to have a lot in common.
-However, much like other coworking space niches, coworking recording studios borrow from the coworking business model and sell space as their primary way of making money.
+However, much like other coworking space niches, coworking recording studios borrow from the coworking business model.

 Coworking recording studios and coworking spaces have a few other things in common:

-• Made for entrepreneurs, small business owners, and freelancers: coworking recording studios are designed for independent artists and creators, much like how coworking spaces originally catered to those who worked independently.
+• They’re made for entrepreneurs, small business owners, and freelancers: coworking recording studios are designed for independent artists and creators, much like how coworking spaces originally catered to those who worked independently.

-• Can be a driver of community: both coworking spaces and coworking recording studios can be used to create community, especially amongst populations where a community may not be as easy to come by, like independent creators.
+• They can be a driver of community: both coworking spaces and coworking recording studios can be used to create community, especially amongst populations where a community may not be as easy to come by, like independent creators.

-• Best managed with the help of technology: both coworking spaces and coworking recording studios can benefit from the management of technology.
-Learn more about how to manage your coworking space with software.
+They’re best managed with the help of technology: both coworking spaces and coworking recording studios can benefit from technology and automation.

 Optix for coworking recording studios

-Want to learn more about how Optix can support your space?
-Book a demo with a member of our team today.
+Want to learn more about how Optix can support your dream of operating a coworking space for musicians?
+Book a demo with a member of our team today!